HavokInspiration/wrench/README.md

 ## To do

+- [x] Add a direct output mode
-- [ ] Add a direct output / View layer mode
+- [ ] Add a "View" layer mode
 - [ ] Document how to build a custom mode
 - [x] Implement, test and write about passing a Mode instance
 - [ ] Test and write about the ``when`` and ``for`` options

 ## License

-Copyright (c) 2015, Yves PIQUEL and licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Copyright (c) 2015, Yves Piquel and licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Please refer to the LICENSE.txt file.